Making it easier to grow your law firm

 Other options

-Once you start looking into software, you will find many more bells and whistles that can be added to whatever package you are starting with.
+Once you start looking into software, you will find many more bells and whistles that can be added (when the time is right) to whatever package you are starting with.

 For example: